dotnet/WatsonTcp/README.md

 WatsonTcp is the fastest, easiest, most efficient way to build TCP-based clients and servers in C# with integrated framing, reliable transmission, and fast disconnect detection.

-## New in v4.1.9
+## New in v4.1.10

-- Fix for being unable to disconnect a client from ClientConnected (thank you @motridox)
+- Minor fixes to synchronous message expiration (thank you @karstennilsen)

 ## Test Applications